RhysTheaker/Clay-Pigeon-Shooting/README.md

 * To improve the game further, I proceeded to add an additional background skin for the game and furthermore, 3 separate difficulties.

 ## Development Issues
 The main issue with this particular game is the 'hitbox' associated with clicking on the clay pigeon image.
-When the pigeon is programmed to move relatively fast, the system struggles to register where the user has clicked and therefore the user must aim at the very top of the target or else it is nearly impossible to hit.
+When the pigeon is programmed to move relatively fast, the system struggles to register where the user has clicked, at that exact instant, and therefore the user must aim at the very top of the target or else it is nearly impossible to hit.
+Consequently, when the difficulty modes were implemented, rather than altering the speed of the clay pigeon, I opted to change the size of the container in which the pigeon can be 'shot' and also the size of the clay pigeon itself.

 An additional minor issue with the game is the transition between the current pigeon being shot/hitting the edge of the 'board', and the display of the next pigeon.
 There is a brief moment when the new pigeon is at coordinates (0, 0) relative to the 'board', before it is 'fired' from either the bottom-left or bottom-right hand side of the 'board'.